-Code of Conduct For All Middle School Students in the COOK County Schools
+Code of Conduct

+For All Middle School Students in the COOK County Schools

 It is the purpose of the COOK County School District to operate each school in a manner that will provide an orderly process of education and that will provide for the welfare and safety of all students who attend the schools within the district.
-In accordance with that purpose, the COOK County Board of Education has adopted a policy which requires all schools to adopt codes of conduct which requires students to conduct themselves at all times in order to facilitate a learning environment for themselves and other students.
+In accordance with that purpose, the Cook County Board of Education has adopted a policy which requires all schools to adopt codes of conduct which provide guidelines of behavior for students in order to facilitate a learning environment for themselves and other students.
 These standards of behavior require students to respect each other and school district employees, to obey student behavior policies adopted by the Board, and to obey student behavior rules established at the school within the district.

-The school's Middle goal is to educate, not to punish; however, when the behavior of an individual student comes in conflict with the rights of others, corrective action may be necessary for the benefit of that individual and for the school as a whole.
+The school's primary goal is to educate, not to punish; however, when the behavior of an individual student comes in conflict with the rights of others, corrective action may be necessary for the benefit of that individual and for the school as a whole.
 Accordingly, students may be governed by policies, regulations and rules set forth in this Code of Conduct.